 Infrared spectra of carbon stars observed by the ISO SWS *

-Key words: stars: AGB and post-AGB stars: atmospheres stars: carbon circumstellar matter stars: late-type infrared: stars
+Key words: stars: AGB and post-AGB stars: atmospheres stars: carbon stars: circumstellar matter stars: late-type infrared: stars

 * Based on observations with ISO, an ESA project with instruments funded by ESA Member States (especially the PI countries: France, Germany, the Netherlands and the United Kingdom) with the participation of ISAS and NASA.